RednibCoding/Brandubh---A-Viking-Chess-Game/README.md

 All the pieces including the king move the same way in straight lines forward, backwards, left or right, any number of squares.
 It's like the way rooks (or castles) move in chess.
-No piece may move diagonally or jump over another piece, and no more than one piece may occupy a square
+No piece may move diagonally or jump over another piece, and no more than one piece may occupy a square.

 ## Capturing Pieces